unitycontainer/documentation/tutorials/Annotation/constructor.md

 > [!WARNING]
 > During resolution, the container will pick the first constructor it could satisfy with dependencies and will use it.
 In the example above, it could be any of the three constructors with one parameter.

+The container is not trying to validate all available contractors during normal execution.

 > [!NOTE]
-> If [Diagnostic](xref:Tutorial.Unity.Diagnostic) extension is enabled, Unity will throw an exception reporting ambiguous constructors.
+> If [Diagnostic](xref:Tutorial.Extension.Diagnostic) extension is enabled, Unity will throw an exception reporting ambiguous constructors.

 Normally, Unity would select the third constructor with three parameters, but by annotating the second constructor with the attribute you force Unity to use it during resolution.